Dominican Republic Retail Audit: Trade Census and Distribution Intelligence Across 25,000+ Outlets

 The Colmado Channel: The Most Important and Most Under-Measured Retail Format in the DR

 A colmado is a small neighbourhood corner shop, typically operating from a residential ground floor or a purpose-built street-facing unit.
 The colmado is the dominant retail format by outlet count in the Dominican Republic.
-The Oficina Nacional de Estadistica (ONE) registers approximately 30,000 to 45,000 food and beverage retail establishments nationally; including unregistered informal colmados, total points of sale in this category are estimated at 40,000 to 60,000.
+The Oficina Nacional de Estadistica (ONE) registers approximately 30,000 to 45,000 food and beverage retail establishments nationally (ONE, 2024); including unregistered informal colmados, total points of sale in this category are estimated at 40,000 to 60,000.
 In lower-income urban zones and rural communities, the colmado is often the exclusive retail access point for everyday consumer goods.

 The colmado channel presents a distinct fieldwork challenge for retail audit programmes: outlet density is extremely high in some zones, access requires local community familiarity, and many colmados do not appear in any government business registry.
 HRG addresses this through census-derived sampling frameworks built from community-level field mapping, ensuring that the colmado stratum of any retail audit sample is genuinely representative of the channel rather than merely the visible, registered portion of it.